green-john/hangman/README.md

 # Hangman
 This is my implementation of the classic hangman game.
-You can play [here]() with the simple UI I made, or you can connect to the backend [here]() and write your own beautiful frontend.
+The front and backend are independent which means you can use my frontend or create a new one to play the game.

 ## Overview

-This hangman project is a pretty fun one because the front and backend are completely independent.
-This means you can use your own frontend with the backend in order to have your own personal hangman.

-## Description
-TODO
+This is a python implementation of the classical hangman game.
+It works by encrypting the word being guessed and sending the encrypted string back and forth to the server to check the different guesses and the final score of a user.
+This document explains the architecture as well as the API that can be used to play the game.

 ## Architecture
-TODO
+The core logic of the application can be found in the `hangman` module.
+There you will find different files, each concerning the generation, checking, scoring or encryption of words.
+Each file is named according to the components it contains.

+On top of this core layer, we have a web layer made with flask that we use to make our business logic available to the world.
+The decision to keep api and logic separate was an easy one because it allows for easier testability and extensibility.

 ## API
 Note: All api endpoints are preceded by the `'api/v1'` prefix.
 Which for brevity would be omitted.
 For example, when we refer to the `'/generate_word'` endpoint, we are actually referring to the endpoint `'/api/v1/generate_word'`.

-We have designed the system with a simple API with 3 endpoints:
+The system has 3 endpoints

 #### `GET '/generate_word'`
 This API is the beginning of the application.
-The user submits a request to generate the word.
+The user submits a request to generate a word.

 ##### Input
 None